ax-llm/ax/examples/README.md

 6. **transcribe-podcast.js:** Transcribes multiple podcast channels into text, making podcast content more accessible and searchable.

 7. **chat-assistant.js:** A smart AI chatbot module capable of conducting intelligent conversations, ideal for customer service, user interaction, or simply for AI practice.
+Uses a rate-limiter to ensure api rate limites and honored.

 8. **get-summary.js:** Employs AI to condense a large block of text into a concise summary, which is useful for quick information absorption.